What is Medical Cannabis used for?

 What is the recommended dosage for Medical Cannabis?

 Your dosage will be determined in consultation with your doctor.
-According to Health Canada most people using cannabis for medical purposes are prescribed 1 - 3 grams per day.
+According to Health Canada most people using cannabis for medical purposes are authorized 1 - 3 grams per day.

 How do I get Medical Cannabis?

 The ﬁrst step is to visit your doctor (or, in some provinces, a nurse practitioner).
-If your doctor feels that Medical Cannabis is an appropriate treatment option, he or she will need to complete a “Medical Document” (similar to a prescription).
+If your doctor feels that Medical Cannabis is an appropriate treatment option, he or she will need to complete a “Medical Document”.
 The Medical Document speciﬁes the number of grams per day as well as the authorized period of use.

 Once you have a signed Medical Document, you will need to register with a “Licensed Producer” (LP).
 Only LPs are permitted to supply Medical Cannabis in Canada.
 In order to register with an LP, you will need to complete and send to the LP a registration form, along with your original Medical Document.
 It is up to you (in consultation with your doctor) to choose the LP and the strain of Medical Cannabis best suited for your needs.